waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Find Exit:** The immediate goal is to navigate the cave's floors to find the main entrance/exit.

 ## B. Active Hypotheses & Test Plans
-- **Cerulean Cave 'Trap' Battle:** Hypothesis: The wild Wigglytuff encounter on Cerulean Cave 2F is a 'trap' battle where running is impossible.
-This is based on 10 consecutive failed escape attempts.
-Test Plan: This hypothesis was tested and confirmed by switching to an offensive strategy, which successfully ended the encounter.
 - **Light Screen Duration:** Hypothesis: Light Screen lasts for 5 turns, as is standard.
 Test Plan: In a future battle, count the turns after using Light Screen and watch for the 'Light Screen wore off!' message to confirm its duration.
 - **Respawn Point:** Hypothesis: The game sets the last used Pokémon Center as the respawn point after a blackout.
 Test Plan: Heal at a new Pokémon Center, then intentionally black out to a weak wild Pokémon and observe the respawn location.
 - **Cerulean Cave Exit Path:** Hypothesis: The ladder at (20, 8) on 2F is the next step in the path to the main cave area and the exit.
 Test Plan: Navigate to and use the ladder at (20, 8).

 ## C. Disproven Hypotheses
 - **Menu Selection Bug:** Hypothesis: Selecting a Pokémon in the 'Bring out which POKéMON?' menu consistently opens the sub-menu for a different Pokémon. **(Disproven on Turn 197844)** Test: Selected REVENANT.
 Result: REVENANT's sub-menu opened.
 Conclusion: The bug is not a simple mis-selection of an adjacent Pokémon.
+- **Cerulean Cave 'Trap' Battle:** Hypothesis: The wild Wigglytuff encounter on Cerulean Cave 2F is a 'trap' battle where running is impossible. **(Confirmed on Turn 199572)** Test: Attempted to run 10 times consecutively, all failed.
+Switched to an offensive strategy, which successfully ended the encounter.

 # IV.
 Tool & Agent Development